-DePuy Orthopaedics Inc. manufactures products used in the process of hip
+DePuy Orthopedics Inc. manufactures products used in the process of hip

 replacement and hip resurfacing.
 In August of 2010, the company - which